RiichiNomi/TournamentManagementTool/README.md

   * For convenience, the software should generate a QR code linking to the public spreadsheet in a separate window that can then be displayed publicly.

+## TODO
+* Add support for top cuts.
+* Implement progressive swiss pairing system.
+* Allow players to be deleted on the tournament creation screen.
+* Allow deletion of erroneously created players, rounds, or tables in the main tournament management interface

 ## Contributing
 It should be possible to clone this repository and directly import it into Godot 4.2.x or later.